 The park is especially rich in parrots, cockatoos and nectivorous birds that are attracted to the many flowering plants especially the Parrot Bush, Banksia and Marri.

-A total of 100 species of birds have been recorded in the park including the Western Spinebill (Acanthorhynchus superciliosus), the very colourful Red-winged Wren (Malurus elegans), sometimes to be seen at Cooliabberra Spring, and the Red-eared Firetail (Stagonopleura oculata).
+Nearly 100 species of birds have been recorded in the park including the Western Spinebill (Acanthorhynchus superciliosus), the very colourful Red-winged Wren (Malurus elegans), sometimes to be seen at Cooliabberra Spring, and the Red-eared Firetail (Stagonopleura oculata).

 The park also contains a number of species that have declined greatly on the Swan Coastal Plain and in the northern parts of the Darling Range including the Western Yellow Robin (Eopsaltria griseogularis), White-breasted Robin (Quoyornis georgianus), Rufous Treecreeper (Climacteris rufus) and the Western Little Wattlebird (Anthochaera lunulata).